 About Southwest Healthcare System

-Southwest Healthcare System is comprised of two acute-care hospitals: Inland Valley Medical Center, in Wildomar, California and Rancho Springs Medical Center, in Murrieta, California.
+Southwest Healthcare System is comprised of two acute-care facilities: Inland Valley Medical Center campus, in Wildomar, California and Rancho Springs Medical Center campus, in Murrieta, California.
 Both hospitals are accredited by the Joint Commission.

-Rancho Springs Medical Center in Murrieta, California, is a 120 bed acute-care hospital with the region's only Pediatric Emergency Services team.
-This service is made possible through an agreement with Rady Children's Hospital in San Diego; the Emergency Department at Rancho Springs is staffed by Rady Children’s pediatric emergency medicine physicians from Rady Children’s Specialists.
-(In June 2015, U.S. News & World Report ranked Rady Children’s among the best children’s hospitals in the nation in all ten pediatric specialties the magazine surveyed.)
+The Rancho Springs location in Murrieta, California, is a 120-bed acute-care facility with the region's only Pediatric Emergency Services team.
+This service is made possible through an agreement with Rady Children's Hospital in San Diego.
+The Emergency Department at Rancho Springs is staffed by Rady Children’s pediatric emergency medicine physicians from Rady Children’s Specialists (in June 2020, U.S. News & World Report ranked Rady Children’s among the best children’s hospitals in the nation in all 10 pediatric specialties the magazine surveyed).
 Rancho Springs also provides the area's only OB/Emergency Department program, which gives expectant mothers 24/7 on-site access to OB/GYN physician coverage.
 The Childbirth Center at Rancho Springs is the largest in the region and features spacious family-friendly private suites.
-Rancho's Neonatal Intensive Care Unit (NICU) is operated by Rady Children’s.
+Rancho's Neonatal Intensive Care Unit (Level III NICU) is the highest level NICU in the region and is operated by Rady Children’s.

-Inland Valley Medical Center, in Wildomar, California, is a licensed 122-bed facility and is Riverside County's only designated Trauma Center and the county-designated Paramedic Base Station.
+The Inland Valley location in Wildomar, California, is a licensed 122-bed facility and is Riverside County's only designated Trauma Center and the county-designated Paramedic Base Station.
 It provides comprehensive emergency medical services, trauma surgery, intensive care, diagnostic imaging, rehabilitation and other services.
-The hospital performs more than 4,000 surgeries a year, and has an average of 2,500 Emergency Department visits per month.
+The location performs more than 4,000 surgeries a year, and has an average of 2,500 Emergency Department visits per month.